5. Insulin injections

 Insulin doses

-All parents of children with diabetes and young people who have diabetes need to keep accurate records of the blood glucose levels and how much insulin they have given each day.
+We recommend that all whānau of tamariki and rangatahi with diabetes keep accurate records of blood glucose levels and the amount of insulin given each day.

 You can read a transcript of this video here